djiboshin/pckit/README.md

 with pckit.get_solver(worker, caching=True) as solver:
     tasks = [2, 2]
 ```

 The second task's solution will be reused from the cache.

 ### Custom iterators
-You can send the email or print anything with custom iterator.
+You can send emails or print anything during evaluation with custom iterator.
 [tqdm](https://pypi.org/project/tqdm/) is also supported.
 ```python
 import tqdm

 results = solver.solve(tasks, iterator=tqdm.tqdm)
 ```
-See [example](https://github.com/djiboshin/pckit/blob/main/examples/custom_iterator.py) to create your own iterator.
+See [example](https://github.com/djiboshin/pckit/blob/main/examples/iterator_custom.py) to create your own iterator.

 ### Comsol Models, Solvers, Workers
 Based on [MPh](https://pypi.org/project/MPh/) package.